 Note: A difference of Sitecore AD Integration and the EPiServer’s R2 integration is that this functionality is not part of the main installation therefore you have to download the Sitecore CMS Active Directory module that provides the integration of AD domain users and groups available into Sitecore CMS as Sitecore users and Sitecore roles.
 Sitecore's Active Directory Module

-In this post I will focus in the R2 CMS version and finally I will talk about another approach to manage users and groups and their access right within the admin control panel.
+In this post I will focus on the R2 CMS version, and finally, I will talk about another approach to manage users and groups and their access right within the admin control panel.

 We need an Active Directory domain and a web server with EPiServer CMS 5.
 This web server doesn’t have to be included as a member of the AD domain but all the integration requires an AD user with permissions to communicate with the AD domain controller.